Child Rights Programme

 We recognize that the interests of children, women and youth are best served when local communities mobilize local community capacity.

-We are a dedicated to making life better for the orphaned street and slum children.
+We are a dedicated to making life better for the orphaned, street and slum children.
+Through street Concern Project we reach to the vulnerable and build their future.